 It hurts when privileges are taken away, no matter how unearned.
 But that doesn’t make it okay to be an asshole.
 Just sayin’.

-PS – Thanks Ms. Singh!Lisa Wade is a professor of sociology at Occidental College.
+PS – Thanks Ms. Singh!Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.